Learn About the Work we do to Serve the Community.

 HOSPITAL RESPONSE PROGRAM

 Acclivus’ flagship program is the Chicago Violent Trauma Hospital Response Program.
-It provides 24/7 (utilizing a centralized phone to receive and dispatch calls to responders) targeted violence prevention and intervention in real time to 5 level 1 trauma centers throughout the Chicagoland area (Advocate Aurora Christ Medical Center, Advocate Aurora Illinois Masonic Hospital, John H. Stroger Hospital, Mount Sinai Medical Center, and Northwestern Memorial Hospital).
+It provides 24/7 (utilizing a centralized phone to receive and dispatch calls to responders) targeted violence prevention and intervention in real time to 5 hospitals throughout the Chicagoland area (Advocate Aurora Illinois Masonic Medical Center, John H. Stroger Jr. Hospital of Cook County, Mount Sinai Medical Center, St. Bernard Hospital and Northwestern Memorial Hospital).
 Trauma-informed care, needs assessments, and therapeutic case-management services are structured to connect patients with resources that reduce risk of violent re-injury and further involvement in community violence.

 ACCESS TO JUSTICE